Wall St. jump takes stock index to 14-year peak on fading Ukraine worries

 U.S. Treasury debt prices fell after three days of gains last week.
 Risk appetite grew on upbeat U.S. housing data and the easing tensions in the Middle East and Ukraine.

-Yields on German 10-year debt DE10YT=TWEB, the euro zone benchmark, rose 2.6 basis points to a shade above 1.001 percent.
+Yields on German 10-year debt, the euro zone benchmark, rose 2.6 basis points to a shade above 1.001 percent.

-In currency markets, the dollar index .DXY, which measures the greenback against six major currencies, was up 0.19 percent.
+In currency markets, the dollar index, which measures the greenback against six major currencies, was up 0.19 percent.

 (Reporting by Michael Connor in New York; Additional Reporting by Chuck Mikolajczak, Sam Forgione and Gertrude Chavez-Dreyfuss in New York and Nigel Stephenson in London; Editing by Dan Grebler, Leslie Adler and James Dalgleish)